 Business innovation costs money.
-But organizations may not always have insight into how their moves toward innovation generate costs as well as revenue.
+But organizations may not always have insight into how their innovation initiatives generate costs as well as revenue.
 That’s why cloud cost optimization is becoming a major priority regardless of where organizations are on their digital transformation journeys.

-From managing cloud cost with the major providers to the increasing compute costs that generative AI and large language models (LLMs) create—not to mention the carbon footprint of these resources—the cost of innovation is affecting bottom lines across the industry.
+From managing cloud cost with the major providers to the increasing compute costs that generative AI and large language models (LLMs) create—and the carbon footprint they consume—the cost of innovation is affecting bottom lines across the industry.

 In fact, Gartner’s 2023 forecast is for worldwide public cloud spending to reach nearly $600 billion.
 To put that into perspective, analysts at venture capital firm Andreessen Horowitz report that many companies spend more than 80% of their total capital raised on compute resources.

 Generative AI and LLMs are compounding these figures.
-For example, a CNBC report found that training just one LLM can cost millions of dollars, and then millions more to update.
+For example, a CNBC report found that training just one LLM can cost millions, then millions more to update.

 These costs also have an environmental impact.
-A Cloud Carbon Footprint report found that global greenhouse gas emissions from the technology sector are on par or larger than the aviation industry.
+A Cloud Carbon Footprint report found that global greenhouse gas emissions from technology rival or exceed the aviation industry.

-Bernd Greifeneder, Dynatrace founder and CTO, acknowledged in his opening remarks at Dynatrace Perform 2024 that even his team suffers from tool sprawl.
+Bernd Greifeneder, Dynatrace founder and CTO, acknowledged at Dynatrace Perform 2024 that even his team suffers from tool sprawl.

 “CNCFs, thousands of tools, they pick up everything,” Greifeneder said.
-Having a platform like Dynatrace with the Grail data lakehouse and AppEngine helps teams view and manage cloud cost associated with these tools and services.
+A platform like Dynatrace with Grail data lakehouse and AppEngine helps teams monitor and manage cloud costs associated with these tools and services.
 “We had many do-it-yourself tools that integrated with security and did some other import tasks,” Greifeneder said.
 “We shifted all that onto the [Dynatrace] platform so we have compliance and privacy issues solved.”

 The cost of tool sprawl